MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 ms.collection: M365-identity-device-management
 ---

-# Microsoft Tunnel for Mobile Application Management for iOS/iPadOS (public preview)
+# Microsoft Tunnel for Mobile Application Management for iOS/iPadOS admin guide (public preview)

 In public preview, you can use Microsoft Tunnel VPN Gateway with unenrolled iOS/iPadOS devices to:

-- Provide secure access to on-premises resources using modern authenticaton, single sign-on (SSO), and conditional access.
+- Provide secure access to on-premises resources using modern authentication, single sign-on (SSO), and conditional access.
-- Allow end users to use their personal device to access company on-premise resources.
+- Allow end users to use their personal device to access company on-premises resources.
 MDM (Mobile Device Management) enrollment isn't required and company data stays protected.
 - Allow organizations to adopt a bring-your-own-device (BYOD) program.
-BYOD reduces overall total cost of ownership, ensures user privacy, and corporate data remains protected on these devices.
+BYOD or personal devices reduce the overall total cost of ownership, ensure user privacy, and corporate data remains protected on these devices.

 Applies to:

 - iOS/iPadOS

 > [!NOTE]
 > While in public preview, Microsoft Tunnel for MAM is available at no additional cost.
-When Tunnel for MAM becomes generally available, it will be available as a [**premium add-on**](/fundamentals/premium-add-ons.md) and require an additional cost to the licensing options that include Microsoft Endpoint Manager or Intune.
+When Tunnel for MAM becomes generally available, it will be available as a [**premium add-on**](/fundamentals/premium-add-ons.md).
+It will require an additional cost to the licensing options that include Microsoft Intune.

-MAM Tunnel for iOS is a powerful tool that allows organizations to securely manage and protect their mobile applications.
-The VPN connection for this solution is provided through the Microsoft Tunnel for MAM iOS SDK.
+Tunnel for MAM iOS is a powerful tool that allows organizations to securely manage and protect their mobile applications.
+The VPN connection for this solution is provided through the [Microsoft Tunnel for MAM iOS SDK](../developer/tunnel-mam-ios-sdk.md).

 > [!NOTE]
-> MAM Tunnel for iOS public preview is limited to Line of Business (LOB) apps integrated with the SDK.
+> Microsoft Tunnel for MAM iOS public preview is limited to Line of Business (LOB) apps integrated with the SDK.
 Edge for iOS public preview is coming in a future release (no ETA).

-To use the MAM Tunnel for iOS during the public preview, you must update your Line of Business (LOB) apps to integrate the following three SDKs.
+To use the Microsoft Tunnel for MAM iOS during the public preview, you must update your Line of Business (LOB) apps to integrate the following three SDKs.
 You’ll find guidance for integrating each SDK later in this article:

 - [Intune App SDK for iOS](../developer/app-sdk-ios.md)
 - [Microsoft Authentication Library](../developer/app-sdk-ios.md#setup-msal) (MSAL)